stas-malavin/Momocs/Momocs-todo.md

 TODO
 ====

+add Value field everywhere (function description)

-plot.PCA: @param loadings.mult scalar multiplication factor for loadings' arrows make it automatic like in vegan
+plot.PCA: @param loadings.mult scalar multiplication factor for loadings' arrows make it automatic like in vegan add threshold for factor representation add possibility to represent factors (like in FactoMineR)

 add [ and [<- methods to Coo, Coe, and other objects